Celebrate Nature - 2019

 As we count down to Earth Day we are adding a new tip each day

 - Mesa Urban Garden (MUG) is a local community garden in downtown Mesa.
-Bed rentals are available or you can volunteer to work a communal garden bed that donates food to local shelters.
+Bed rentals are available, or you can sponsor or volunteer to work a communal garden bed that donates food to local shelters.
 Learn more about MUG or about other community gardens in Mesa!

-- Water your yard just the right amount by ordering our tell-all booklet,Landscape Watering by the Numbers: A Guide for the Arizona Desert.
+- Water your yard just the right amount by ordering our tell-all booklet,Landscape Watering by the Numbers: A Guide for the Arizona Desert (you can also find our interactive online guide at this link).
 Up to 70% of your water use is outdoors and reducing your landscape use is one of the easiest ways to save water.
-Call for our booklet at (480) 644-3306 or at firstname.lastname@example.org.
+Call for our booklet at (480) 644-3306 or email firstname.lastname@example.org.

 - SAVE RESOURCES.
 Have you heard of THE STUFF-BRARY??
 Mesa Library is at it again with another fantastic idea.
 Check out bike locks, croquet sets, play at the park kits, and cake pans!
 How cool is that?